-One of the main problems for rural India being not at the same pace of development as the urban India is due to the lack of schemes, that involve the participation from all the stakeholders.
+One of the main problems for rural India is not being at the same pace of development as the urban counterpart.
+This is due to the lack of schemes, that involve the participation from all the stakeholders.
 There is a gap between the government policies and its beneficiaries.
-The gap widens with every initiative of the government that fails to reach the remotest parts and fills up with the policies that touched almost every needy in the country.
-However, in a country with a population of over 1.25 billion, it is drastically difficult to design an initiative that benefits all.
-Therefore, there is a need to synergize the efforts of Academia-Government-Industries & Society in every area to orchestrate ground level models for technological, social as well as administerial betterment of the rural India.
+The gap widens with every initiative of the government that fails to reach the remotest parts of the country.
+However, in a country with a population of over 1.25 billion, it is overwhelmingly difficult to design an initiative that benefits all.
+Therefore, there is a need to synergize the efforts of Academia- Government-Industries & Society in every area to orchestrate ground level models for technological, social as well as administerial betterment of rural India.

 Approach and Methodologies

-Unnat Bharat Abhiyan is inspired by the vision of transformational change in rural development processes by leveraging knowledge institutions to help build the architecture of an Inclusive India.
-Their mission is conceptualised as a movement to enable processes that connect institutes of higher education with local communities to address the development challenges of rural India through participatory processes and appropriate technologies for accelerating sustainable growth
+Unnat Bharat Abhiyan is inspired by the vision of transformational change in rural developmental processes by leveraging knowledge institutions to help build the architecture of an Inclusive India.
+Their mission is conceptualised as a movement to enable processes that connect institutes of higher education with local communities to address the development challenges of rural India through participatory processes and appropriate technologies for accelerating sustainable growth.